wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.2.4 2014-12-17 - Low Priority =
+* New feature: The live chat window can be hidden when offline (Pro only)
+* New feature: Desktop notifications added
+* Bug fix: Email address gave false validation error when not it was required.
+* Translations Added:
+*  Dutch (Thank you Elsy Aelvoet)

 = 4.2.3 2014-12-11 - Low Priority =
 * Updated Translations: